Search MyCCP

 Students Smiling

-Students without an appointment can see a Counselor on a first-come, first-serve basis to receive 15-minute virtual assistance or in-person drop-in session.
-Please contact Regional Centers directly for drop-in hours.
+Students can meet with a Counselor on a first-come, first-served basis for a 15-minute virtual or in-person drop-in session.
+Contact Regional Centers directly for drop-in hours.

-VIRTUAL DROP-IN: Click here to access Virtual drop-in 11am - 1pm
+Click here to access Virtual drop-in Monday - Friday 10am - 12pm

 • Registration for Academic Probation and Readmit Students